cpjk/canary/docs/getting-started.md

   current_user: :current_member
 ```

-with this override it will perform authorization check using `conn.assings.current_member` as a subject.
+With this override, the authorization check will use `conn.assigns.current_member` as the subject.

 ### LiveView Hooks
 ```elixir